 rule value is generally the right choice!
 Reach out if you're unsure.

 The following page will ask you to send a test spreadsheet row to Google Sheets.
 Click the blue button to continue.

 If successful, you can now go over to your spreadsheet where you should see the test data in a new row.
 Remember that our sample used data collected from the simulator, so our contact has no name!

 Name your zap and set it live.
 That's it!

 You can then reference external values passed from Zapier in your flows by using

 @trigger.params.[value_name].
-In our example above, those external variables are
+In our example above, the external variable would be

 While this example is specific to creating a new spreadsheet row in Google Sheets, the set up steps with all other zaps for TextIt are much the same.

 Have a workflow you need to automate, but aren't sure how?
 We're happy to help.
-Click the support widget to the bottom right of the screen to start a conversation.
+Click the support widget at the bottom right of the screen to start a conversation.